whynom/ezgrdb/README.md

 We've finished up all our tests for the basic functionality of our GRDB database.
 We've got tests and functions that allow us to make a database, add a row, update a row and delete all the contents of a database.
 Now we're going to start building the user interface with `SwiftUI` and connecting our database to that so that our app will be usable.

 ## Setting up the user interface
 You can't have an app without an interface, so let's start with our main app file.
+There's going to be a lot of SwiftUI involved with little or no explanation because I'm mainly focused on the database.

 ### App top level View
 The boilerplate code that was given to us when we made the project works with one small change.
-We're going to replace `ContentView()` with  `ProjectsNavigationView().appDatabase(.shared)`.
-The top of your `EZGRDBApp` file should have this struct above the code we just added previously.
+We're going to replace `ContentView()` with  `ProjectsNavigationView()`.
+Replace `ContentView()` with  `ProjectsNavigationView()` and your main app file should look like the following.

 ``` swift
 import SwiftUI